 Windows, external doors and joinery

 Repair category 1

-Notes No obvious significant defects noted to the windows or doors, although some of the joinery is not modern and the life expectancy of same should be fully appreciated.
+Notes No obvious significant defects were noted to the windows, doors or external joinery, however the front door is showing signs of weathering.

 External decorations

-1
+Repair category 1

-The external decorations are in reasonable condition but are beginning to deteriorate.
+Notes The external decorations are showing signs of weathering in places.
 Paint finishes and decorated external surfaces will require redecoration on a regular basis.